coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 Others would point out that storing `"arbitrary"` in a variable actually makes the test harder to read.
 However, the trade-off is an illusion because there is no DRY transgression: the duplication is **accidental**, not **essential**!

-Another problem one might encounter is tests that are quite large,
+Another problem one might encounter is tests that are quite large:

 ```c++
 TEST(CookingClass, CanCookJambalaya) {